Cholinergic Urticaria is a serious disease in which hives are brought on by a physical stimulus resulting in the rise of temperature.

 Either way, it is a life changing diagnosis.

-Those with CU break out in itchy hives in a matter of minutes whenever and wherever they are sweating.
+Those with CU break out in itchy hives in a matter of minutes whenever and wherever their body temperature has risen due to physical exertion or climate.
 CU sufferers can also have these hives brought on from their tears, which can lead to severe swelling around the eyes.
 Individual hives can last anywhere from 30 or 60 minutes, to up to 2 or 3 days.
 Although, these certain itchy patches of skin will eventually go away, new ones can already be forming in other areas around the body.
 So, in severe cases of CU, the painful itching of these break-outs never really "goes away."
 Because hives are present at least somewhere on the body at all times.
 These break-outs can occur anywhere on the body, including the palms of your hands and the soles of your feet.
 These itchy patches caused by CU go by many names such as hives, welts, wheels, bumps, dots, etc. And they come in all shapes and sizes.

 There are a lot of different ways these CU break-outs can appear on the skin.
 Everybody is different and experiences their own unique skin irritations as a result of CU.
-Some individuals with CU can experience a wide range of different looking hives, while others may experience hives that form the same way each time.
-However, a patient with CU will almost never experience the same exact looking hives, with the same amount, and in the same location twice in their life.
-Even though a single person, who suffers from CU, can have tens or even hundreds of thousands of break-outs through out their life time.
+Individuals with CU can experience a wide range of different looking hives.
+Even though a person who suffers from CU can experience hundreds of thousands of break-outs, they will never experience the same hive pattern, in the same place, with the same amount, twice in their life.

 No individual break-outs are ever the same looking, but each group of break-outs can be classified as looking a certain way on the skin.
 There are so many different forms, even though clearly recognized, we do not have names for every type of formation.
 But they can be described and seen in pictures.